urgent-challenge/urgent2024/_pages/data.md

 The public part of the competition dataset contains 11 public releases, each between 91 and 245 GB.
 To facilitate downloading this large amount of data, we provide multiple different solutions, such that all setups and personal preferences are accommodated.
 If you encounter difficulties downloading the data with one solution, we suggest you try using another one before filing an issue.

 In addition, we provide **mini releases** that can be used for preliminary exploration of the data.

+Finally, we also provide **resampled releases** where the signals have been resampled at 100Hz to facilitate download (see Amazon S3).

 ### Mini Releases (for initial exploration)
 We provide a *mini release* for each release, that can be used for preliminary exploration of the data.